Bilmem2/ACMG_Assistant/README.md

 **⚠️ MEDICAL DISCLAIMER**: This tool is intended for research and educational purposes only.
 It is **NOT** a substitute for professional medical advice, diagnosis, or treatment.
 Variant classifications provided by this tool should not be used for clinical decision-making without proper validation by qualified medical professionals and certified genetic counselors.
 Always consult with healthcare providers for clinical interpretation of genetic variants.

 **Important Technical Notes**:
-- **Manual Score Entry**: No automatic retrieval from databases - all predictor scores must be manually entered
+- **Manual Score Entry**: No automatic retrieval from databases - all predictor scores must be manually entered (at least for now)
 - **Research Use Only**: Not validated for direct clinical use without additional confirmation
 - **Internet Required**: For API calls (ClinVar, Ensembl) and database queries
 - **Test Mode**: Available only in Python installation, not in standalone executable